Clarify your life.

 An adjunct faculty member at Clark University, Baypath College, Quinsigamond Community College, Lesley University and Salve Regina University, Virginia has taught courses on career development, leadership, cross-cultural conflict transformation, change management, and managing in a global economy, and developed a customized leadership curriculum implemented in the United Nations, Reconciliation Leadership.

-She highlights human goodness and service to others in her television show, “Imagine Worcester and the World,” which debuted in 2007 and is now updated as “Imagine Worcester in America;” in her books, A Mantle of Roses: A Woman’s Journey Home to Peace (Xlibris, 2004) and the forthcoming My Soul’s Journey to Redefine Leadership: A New Phoenix Rises from the Ashes of 9/11; and in her blogs.
+She highlights human goodness and service to others in her television show, “Imagine Worcester and the World,” which debuted in 2007 and is now updated as “Imagine Worcester in America;” in her books, A Mantle of Roses: A Woman’s Journey Home to Peace (Xlibris, 2004), and My Soul’s Journey to Redefine Leadership: A New Phoenix Rises from the Ashes of 9/11 (Xlibris, 2016) and in her blogs.

-Virginia’s Book, A Mantle of Roses of Roses: A Woman’s Journey Home to Peace
+Virginia’s first book, A Mantle of Roses: A Woman’s Journey Home to Peace